Skip to main content

 If you set PREFAB_API_KEY as an environment variable, initializing the client is as easy as

-$prefab = Prefab::Client.new # reads PREFAB_API_KEY env var
+Prefab.init # reads PREFAB_API_KEY env var by default

 Rails Applications